-Now, let me tell you a bit about the sauce.
+Now, let me tell you more a bit about the Georgian Walnut Sauce.

-Unlike many chicken recipes that are swimming in creamy sauces, this recipe doesn’t have milk, cream or any other dairy.
+Unlike many chicken recipes that are swimming in creamy sauces, this Walnut Chicken doesn’t contain milk, cream or any other dairy.

 Thanks to the delicious combination of walnuts, garlic, homemade chicken broth, coriander, saffron and Khmeli-Suneli, it’s totally possible to create a non-dairy creamy-dreamy sauce that you can’t help but eat the last bits of it.

 This sauce is called Satsivi and it’s like a white chicken gravy.
-Satsivi sauce will enrich the taste of even the simplest dishes.
+Satsivi sauce will improve the taste of even the simplest dishes.